-10th November 2020 - Manufacturing Clinical Supplies: Planning a First-in-Human Study
+10th November 2020 - Manufacturing Clinical Supplies: Planning a First in Human Study

 Clinical trials are one of the most important components of any drug development project; requiring careful planning and extensive funding.
 Clinical trials are conducted to improve the efficacy and quality of a drug, to determine the dose and dose escalation, and investigate toxicity.
 With approximately only 9% of new chemical entities garnering a commercial status, planning an effective formulation development and clinical trials strategy is imperative but requires careful balancing of both scientific and commercial considerations.
+Especially in regards to the First in Human study.

 How to conduct a meaningful clinical study in the shortest possible timeframe is always a key objective for drug developers.
 It is also critical to consider on the outset the inherent API properties, the target product profile and the ultimate target patient population.